 NED vs Trustee vs Advisory Board Member: What’s the Difference?

-By Adrian Lawrence FCA, founder of NED Capital · Part of the NED Capital Insights
+By Adrian Lawrence FCA, founder of NED Capital · Part of the Board Governance Hub

-Non-executive director, trustee, advisory board member — the three roles are often used loosely, and people moving into board work frequently assume they are much the same thing.
+Non-executive director, trustee, advisory board member — the three are used loosely, and people moving into board work often assume they are much the same.
 They are not.
-The differences matter a great deal, because they determine your legal duties, your personal liability, how you are appointed, and what the organisation can actually expect of you.
-Understanding which role you are being offered — and what it commits you to — is one of the first things any aspiring board member should get straight.
-This article sets out the three roles side by side.
+The differences determine your legal duties, your personal liability, how you are appointed and what an organisation can actually expect of you.
+Getting clear on which role you are being offered — and what it commits you to — is one of the first things any aspiring board member should do.
+Here are all three, side by side.

 Non-Executive Director

 A non-executive director is a full member of a company’s board and, crucially, a director in law.
-Under the Companies Act 2006, a NED owes the same statutory duties as an executive director — to promote the success of the company, exercise independent judgement, exercise reasonable care, skill and diligence, avoid conflicts of interest, and the rest.
-A NED is registered at Companies House, votes on board decisions, and shares in the collective responsibility and the personal liability that come with directorship.
-The fact that the role is part-time and independent does not reduce those duties; the courts draw no distinction in principle between the duties of executive and non-executive directors.
-The NED’s contribution is oversight, challenge and stewardship rather than management, but the legal weight of the role is the same as any director’s.
-We cover the duties in full in our guide to NED responsibilities and legal duties.
+Under the Companies Act 2006, a NED owes the same statutory duties as an executive director: to act within their powers (section 171), to promote the success of the company for the benefit of its members (section 172), to exercise independent judgement (section 173), to exercise reasonable care, skill and diligence (section 174), to avoid conflicts of interest (section 175), not to accept benefits from third parties (section 176), and to declare interests in proposed transactions (section 177).
+A NED is registered at Companies House, votes on board decisions, and shares in the collective responsibility — and the personal liability — that come with directorship.
+The fact that the role is part-time and independent does not reduce those duties; the law draws no distinction in principle between the duties of executive and non-executive directors, though what is reasonably expected of a NED is assessed against their particular role and knowledge.
+The NED’s contribution is oversight, challenge and stewardship rather than day-to-day management, but the legal weight is that of any director.
+The full duties are set out in our guide to the legal duties of a non-executive director in the UK.

 Trustee

-A trustee is, in effect, the non-executive director of a charity — but the framework is different.
-Trustees are the people with ultimate responsibility for a charity, and their overriding duty is to further the charity’s purpose rather than to promote the success of a commercial company for its members.
-In England and Wales they operate under charity law and the oversight of the Charity Commission, with duties to act in the charity’s best interests, manage its resources responsibly, act with reasonable care and skill, and ensure it remains solvent and compliant.
-Trusteeship carries real responsibility and, in cases of serious mismanagement, real personal liability — but the role is very often unpaid, and it is one of the most common routes through which people gain their first genuine board experience.
+A trustee is, in effect, the non-executive director of a charity — but the legal framework is different.
+Trustees are the people with ultimate responsibility for a charity, and their overriding duty is to further the charity’s purposes for the public benefit, rather than to promote the success of a commercial company for its members.
+In England and Wales they operate under charity law — principally the Charities Act 2011 — and under the oversight of the Charity Commission, with duties to act in the charity’s best interests, manage its resources responsibly, act with reasonable care and skill, and ensure it remains solvent and compliant with its governing document and charity law.
+Trusteeship carries real responsibility and, in cases of serious mismanagement, real personal liability — but the role is very often unpaid, and it is one of the most common routes through which people gain genuine board experience.
+One important nuance catches people out: if a charity is set up as a charitable company (a company limited by guarantee with charitable status), its trustees are usually also directors under the Companies Act, and therefore wear both hats at once — owing charity-law duties as trustees and company-law duties as directors.
 We place trustees through our trustee recruitment service.

 Advisory Board Member

 An advisory board member is fundamentally different from both of the above, because an advisory board has no formal legal standing at all.
 It is an informal, consultative body: its members give advice, and the company’s management or board is free to take that advice or ignore it.
 Advisory board members are not registered at Companies House, do not vote on binding decisions, and — the critical point — owe no fiduciary duties and carry no automatic personal liability under the Companies Act.
-This makes the role flexible and low-risk, and it is why fast-growing and early-stage companies often use an advisory board to bring in senior expertise before they are ready for, or want the liabilities of, a formal board.
+Their relationship with the company is contractual rather than statutory, usually defined in a simple letter or advisory agreement, often with a confidentiality provision.
+This makes the role flexible and low-risk, which is why fast-growing and early-stage companies frequently use an advisory board to bring in senior expertise before they are ready for — or want the liabilities of — a formal board.
 It is also a common way for aspiring directors to build boardroom exposure without immediately taking on directorial risk.
+The role is explored further, from the company’s decision angle, in advisory boards vs NEDs: the right fit for your growth stage.

 The Critical Distinction: Duties and Liability

 The single most important difference between the three roles is legal exposure.
 A non-executive director and a charity trustee both carry real statutory duties and can be held personally liable for failing them.
-An advisory board member, by contrast, advises without binding the company and generally carries no such liability.
-But there is an important caveat that catches people out: an advisory board member who behaves as though they were a director — giving instructions, making decisions, being held out by the company as a director — can be treated in law as a “de facto” or “shadow” director, and can then be exposed to the very liabilities the advisory role was meant to avoid.
-The protection of the advisory role depends on genuinely staying within it, which is why advisory relationships should be defined clearly in writing.
-Advisers advise; directors decide, and carry the consequences.
+An advisory board member, by contrast, advises without binding the organisation and generally carries no such liability.
+But there is a caveat that catches people out, and it is worth stating plainly: an advisory board member who behaves as though they were a director — giving instructions, making or directing decisions, or being held out by the company as a director — can be treated in law as a “de facto” or “shadow” director, and can then be exposed to the very liabilities the advisory role was meant to avoid.
+The protection of the advisory role depends on genuinely staying within it, which is exactly why advisory relationships should be defined clearly in writing and why advisers should be careful not to stray into directing the business.
+Put simply: advisers advise; directors decide, and carry the consequences.

 Which Role Is Right for You?